ItzMelton/AntiCrash/README.md

 ```

 # Special Thanks
-* Thanks to `Sors89` for fixing the major issues
+* Thanks to `Sors89` for fixing major issues.

 ## Extra
-`AntiCrash/Configuration.cs` File credit goes to https://github.com/brianide/CommonGround
+The `AntiCrash/Configuration.cs` File credited goes to https://github.com/brianide/CommonGround
-I appreciate and thank for those who uses my plugins!
+Thank you to everyone who uses and supports my plugins!